GluuFederation/docs-oxd-prod/3.0.1/sources/protocol/index.md

  - Step 2: Use code to obtain tokens (access, id_token, refresh);
  - Step 3: Use access token to obtain user claims.

-The other three oxd OpenID Connect API enable the developer to:
+The other three oxd OpenID Connect APIs enable the developer to:

  - Register the website or application (called once--the first time your application uses oxd);
  - Update site registration (not used often);